fileformat/ghashboard/README.txt

 Automatically generated dashboards with all your Github Action badges.

-Please see https://ghashboard.marcuse.info/ for info and instructions.

 There is no README.md file since one will be generated after you fork the repo!

+Please see https://ghashboard.marcuse.info/ for instructions and typical README stuff (or https://github.com/fileformat/ghashboard/blob/main/docs/index.md).